 Note: You must complete all sections of the GMAT.

 A student whose primary language is not English must write a pre-admission proficiency test (TOEFL iBT minimum score 95 or IELTS (Academic) minimum score 7.0), if not exempted as indicated in the admissions requirements.
 Test results must be reported directly to the Admissions Application Centre by the test centre.
 Results more than two years old will not be accepted as proof of language proficiency.

 - Proof of Canadian Citizenship, Permanent Residence, or Refugee Status (where applicable)

 Where applicable, applicants must include a certified copy of their birth certificate, Permanent Resident card, Canadian Citizen Card, or Refugee Status papers.
 International students must include a copy of their current passport.

-*Official transcripts must be sent directly to Concordia University:
+*Once requested upon acceptance, official transcripts must be sent directly to Concordia University: